b14ucky/sudoku-final-project/README.md

 ## Overview

 This project is the final assignment for the programming laboratories at the Silesian University of Technology.
-It implements a Sudoku game in C++, providing a playable interface with features like a game menu, playability enhancements, and comprehensive testing.
+It implements a Sudoku game in C++, providing a playable interface with features like a game menu and playability enhancements.

 ## Features

 -   **Game Menu:** Introduces a menu for players to navigate and make choices.
--   **Playability Enhancements:** Various improvements have been made to enhance the overall playability of the Sudoku game.
+-   **Playablbe Interface:** Game features graphical interface to enhance the overall playability of the Sudoku game.
--   **Testing:** Comprehensive tests validate the functionality of the Sudoku game, ensuring reliable and correct behavior.

 ## Getting Started

 ### Installation

-- Go to **Releases**, select the latest release and download its source code along with sudoku.exe.
+- Go to **Releases**, select the latest release and download sudoku.zip.
-- Extract .zip file and place sudoku.exe and assets in the same directory.
+- Extract .zip file and make sure that sudoku.exe and assets are the same directory.
+- Enjoy the game.